Dissertation: Arts universities play a significant role in promoting social sustainability

 In her research, Niemensivu observes that while arts universities aim to foster diversity, the student body remains quite homogeneous in practice.
 For instance, there are only a few students with African heritage at both universities.
 The Sibelius Academy’s Global Music Programme breaks with the tradition of expecting students to be familiar with the Western musical tradition and, for example, to be able to read music.

-“In addition to world music, offering the possibility to study popular music might bring the desired diversity to higher music education.
+“In addition to global music, offering the possibility to study popular music might bring the desired diversity to higher music education.
 It is crucial that all students learn how to promote social sustainability during their studies.”

 Further information